Peri Dix – Executive Manager Education

 “Education is for improving the lives of others and for leaving your community and world better than you found it.”

-Bradley Turner – Campus Principal Mt Evelyn
+Bradley Turner – Campus Principal Monbulk

 Bradley has over 12 years of experience in education and team leadership and strongly believes that all students have the right to access the highest quality education in a program and environment that works for them.
 He is passionate about seeing young people grow, overcome challenges and pursue meaningful pathways.